Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Experiments

 \subsection{Mask Consistency Visualization}

-Fig. \ref{fig:maskconsist} presents the qualitative results of our mask consistency evaluation.
-Visually, we observe that the mask area remains tightly adhered to the foreground, while the synthesized environment clearly delineates the boundary between the foreground objects and the background.
-This outcome suggests that our method for generating camouflaged environments effectively preserves the masked object area during the inference process.
+Visualized in Figure~\ref{fig:maskconsist}, our mask consistency evaluation demonstrates that the mask area remains well-aligned with the foreground object, while the synthesized environment effectively maintains the boundary between the object and the background.
+This underscores the success of our method in generating camouflaged environments that accurately preserve the masked object's spatial relationship.

-\subsection{Generation Diversity.}
+\subsection{Generation Diversity}

-As shown in Fig.~\ref{fig:diversity}, our method generates diverse and plausible backgrounds for a single input camouflaged object by manipulating noise and interpolating the latent space.
-Our model is capable of generating diverse images on both training and test dataset.
+The diversity in image generation is illustrated in Figure~\ref{fig:diversity}.
+Our SCODE method demonstrates the capability to generate diverse and plausible backgrounds for a single input camouflaged object.
+This is achieved by skillfully manipulating noise and interpolating the latent space.
+Notably, our model consistently produces diverse images across both the training and testing datasets, confirming its ability to introduce variability in the generated images.